jadijadi/lpic1book/content/1031_work_on_the_command_line.md

 ## Special characters and Quoting/Escaping
 In the computer world, some characters do have special meanings.
-For example in bash, the `*` character will expand to all files.
+For example, in bash, the `*` character will expand to all files.
 In these cases, if you want to use this character without this expansion, you have to *Quote* it or *Escape* it.
-In many cases this is done via adding a `\` character before it:
+In many cases, this is done via adding a `\` character before it:

 ```
 $ echo 2 \* 3 = 6